-CARRYING VALUE ESTIMATED FAIR VALUE

-Assets:

-Cash and equivalents \$ 30,325 \$ 30,325

-Foreign currency contracts 3,397 3,377

-Interest rate agreements 561 3

-Liabilities:

-Long-term debt (excluding capital leases) 393,432 318,053
+CARRYING VALUE ESTIMATED FAIR VALUE Assets: Cash and equivalents \$ 30,325 3,397 561 \$ 30,325 3,377 3 Liabilities: Long-term debt (excluding capital leases) 393,432 318,053

 18. PATENT LITIGATION SETTLEMENT (DOLLARS IN THOUSANDS)

 In 1989 certain competitors of Viskase filed a declaratory action challenging the validity and enforceability of a Viskase patent relating to casings used in the manufacture of food products.
 In May 1994, the trial court upheld the validity and enforceability of the Viskase patent and found infringement of the patent.
 Before the trial on damages was conducted, Viskase entered into agreements to settle the claims and grant licenses to the competitors.
 Under the terms of these agreements Viskase received \$9,457 for past infringement and advance royalties and established royalty rates for future patent use.